hashicorp/terraform/website/source/docs/providers/akamai/r/gtm_property.html.markdown

 * `static_ttl` - (Optional) Specifies the TTL for record types that do not change moment-to-moment.

-* `stickiness_bonus_percentage` - (Optional) Used with `stickiness_bonus_constant` to control datacenter affinity.
+* `stickiness_bonus_percentage` - (Optional) Used with `stickiness_bonus_constant` to control data center affinity.
 Specifies that a user should not be switched unless the resulting improvement to their score exceeds a configured threshold.

-* `stickiness_bonus_constant` - (Optional) Used with `stickiness_bonus_percentage` to control datacenter affinity.
+* `stickiness_bonus_constant` - (Optional) Used with `stickiness_bonus_percentage` to control data center affinity.
 Specifies that a user should not be switched unless the resulting improvement to their score exceeds a configured threshold.

 * `use_computed_targets` - (Optional) Specifies whether GTM should automatically compute target load.